 When you find yourself in a situation that requires external help, you might turn to a marriage and family therapist who can help you with couples therapy in Bethesda, MD.
 Depending on your situation, you might wonder whether you should attend on your own, with your spouse, with your children or with another important person in your life.
 It’s different for everyone, and most marriage and family therapists are licensed to work with all types of family situations, though the following are some things to keep in mind.

 Bethesda, MD Couples Therapy Is Most Effective as a Couple

-If you are trying to work on issues within your marriage, couples therapy in Bethesda, MD will generally be most effective when your spouse is present.
-Understandably, there may be some issues you want to speak with the therapist about in private, but if it involves your relationship with your spouse, he or she should really be present.
-This gives the therapist an accurate view of how you interact and treat each other, as well as a way to be direct with both of you.
+If you are trying to work on your marriage issues, couples therapy in Bethesda, MD, will generally be most effective when your spouse is present.
+Understandably, there may be some issues you want to speak with the therapist about in private, but if it involves your relationship with your spouse, he or she should be present.
+This gives the therapist an accurate view of how you interact and treat each other and a way to be direct with both of you.

 Children Need the Support of Loving Parents

-If your child is in therapy for any reason, it’s important that he or she has your loving support.
+If your child is in therapy for any reason, he or she must have your loving support.
 Being a parent can be frustrating sometimes, and when the child acts up in a way that you are unable to handle, it could be tempting to give up and hand the child over to the therapist.
-The problem is without support at home, the child may not work on therapy homework or be able to find the motivation to improve his or her behavior.
-When a parent lovingly encourages the child to follow the instructions of the therapist, the child may realize things at home aren’t so bad after all.
+The problem is without support at home, the child may not work on therapy homework or find the motivation to improve his or her behavior.
+When a parent lovingly encourages the child to follow the therapist’s instructions, the child may realize things at home aren’t so bad after all.

 Some Marriage and Family Therapists Specialize in Select Areas